Individual dressage at the 2019 European Dressage Championships

 The individual dressage at the 2019 FEI European Championships in Rotterdam, Netherlands was held at Kralingse Bos from 19 to 25 August.

-Germany's Isabell Werth won the gold medal in both Grand Prix Special and Grand Prix Freestyle, repeating her success from 2017 European Dressage Championship held in Göteborg, Sweden.
+Germany's Isabell Werth won the gold medal in both Grand Prix Special and Grand Prix Freestyle, repeating her success from 2017 European Dressage Championship held in Gothenburg, Sweden.
 Dorothee Schneider representing Germany won a silver medal in both Grand Prix Freestyle and Grand Prix Special.
 Cathrine Dufour of Denmark won a bronze in special, while Germany's Jessica von Bredow-Werndl won a bronze in freestyle, her first individual medal at a major championship.

 Competition format

 The team and individual dressage competitions used the same results.
 Dressage had three phases.
 The first phase was the Grand Prix.
 Top 30 individuals advanced to the second phase, the Grand Prix Special where the first individual medals were awarded.
 The last set of medals at the 2019 European Dressage Championships was awarded after the third phase, the Grand Prix Freestyle where top 15 combinations competed.